The Allure of G Color Diamonds: Appearance and Value Considerations

 It might seem like a puzzle: When is “diamond color” different from “colored diamonds“?
 The answer is simple — always.
 This distinction is fundamental when diamond shopping, as even diamonds that appear white are graded on a scale.

-Opting for a diamond lower on the color spectrum can be a cost-effective choice for an engagement , although it can be a subject of debate.
+Opting for a diamond lower on the color spectrum can be a cost-effective choice for an engagement ring, although it can be a subject of debate.
 Interestingly, the G color does not commonly provoke controversy; it is, in fact, the most favored choice for engagement rings.
 Understanding the reasoning behind this popularity is invaluable.

 What are G Color Diamonds?